UOA-MEDSCI-736/kdea020-metabolomics/README.md

 NoRAND employs R's inbuilt user interface for importing your own data into the script.
 Simply choose "N" at the "Use example data?" prompt when NoRAND is first run, and an explorer menu will pop up and allow you to navigate to your files of choice in .CSV format.

 #### Compound selection
+NoRAND will ask you to enter a compound name.
+This prompt takes a text string and will search through all ocm

+#### Plotting and statistical output
+After choosing a compound to analyse, NoRAND will produce three plots of the compound on a log scale: a linear regression of relative abundance v. time; a

 ### Adjusting program parameters